 If you’re a larger diver in good shape, you’ll be able to handle a larger, stiffer fin than smaller divers who aren’t accustomed to prolonged kicking.
 When you’re picking out a pair of fins, you’ll want to make sure they fit snuggly – but don’t pinch your toes.

-There are two main type of fins used by scuba divers, each having their own advantages and drawbacks.
+There are two main fin types used by scuba divers, each having their own advantages and drawbacks.

 You might be wondering why you need a snorkel for scuba diving – good question!